 If the JobCache feature is enabled, basic annotation includes annotation about cache hits and misses.
 For details, see the "Interpreting Job Cache Annotation Information" section in Chapter 6, Performance Optimization.
-(JobCache is an add-on option.
-It is available only on Linux and Solaris platforms and requires separately-purchased licensing.)
+JobCache is an add-on option and requires a separately-purchased license.